-(Updated for the 20th Anniversary of this hideous jihad attack on American soil, this is one of several reflections on September 11, 2001 that I will be posting in the next 3 days.
+(Updated once again for the 21st Anniversary of this hideous jihad attack on American soil, this is one of several reflections on September 11, 2001 that I will be posting in the next 2 days.
 We pray, we thank God for the valiant firefighters, police, and other first responders and for those who answered the call to serve our country in battle because of 9/11.
 We ask God for mercy and that His will be done on earth, in every nation, in America, and that the revival of His Kingdom come quickly.)

 Contrary to the advice of one mission speaker I heard some years ago, I do not intend to “get over” September 11.
 I believe that I owe it to the victims of the jihadist attack that day — aboard American Airlines Flight 11, United Airlines Flight 175, American Airlines Flight 77, and United Airlines Flight 93; the victims at the World Trade Center and the Pentagon; and, of course, the firefighters, police, and other first responders.
 I do not intend to “get over” September 11 because it was the day that everything changed.